JonnySB/tribe/README.md

-How to install:
+What is this project about?

-Project contents:
+How to install?

-Skills demonstrated:
+Project contents / skills demonstrated?